openbaton/juju-vnfm/README.md

 ## Requirements

 * A running NFVO (> v2.1.3)
 * A running Juju instance with a controller named *obcontroller*.
-Please refer to the juju [installation guide](installation-guide)
+Please refer to the juju [installation guide][installation-guide]
-* The Juju-VNFM needs to run on the same machine where Juju is installed
+* The Juju-VNFM needs to run on the same machine where Juju is installed.
+Please make sure that you have also a JDK installed in order to compile this source code.

 ## How to install the Juju VNF Manager from source code